DataDog/integrations-core/postgres/README.md

 ## Overview

-Get metrics from PostgreSQL in real time to:

-- Visualize and monitor PostgreSQL states.
-- Receive notifications about PostgreSQL failovers and events.
+The Postgres integration provides health and performance metrics for your Postgres database in real time.
+Visualize these metrics with the included dashboard and create monitors to alert on PostgreSQL states.

+For enhanced database visibility, enable [Database Monitoring](https://docs.datadoghq.com/database_monitoring/) for deep insight into query performance and database health.
+In addition to the standard integration, Datadog DBM provides database load, active connections, and wait event analysis, query level metrics and explain plans, and more.

 ## Setup